 Practice-based learning combines the current and innovative educational curriculum of the school’s academic degree programs with real world experiences.
 Colorado School of Public Health students apply classroom lessons in the context of solving current public health issues facing our communities.
 Throughout the program, students network with potential employers, develop essential career-building skills, and start the process of life-long learning and professional development.

-Students should contact their assigned faculty advisor with any questions regarding their capstone project.
+Current MPH students should contact their assigned practicum or capstone advisor with any questions.

 Employers interested in hosting students for practicum or capstone can contact Kendra Bigsby at Kendra.Bigsby@colostate.edu.